surniaulula/wpsso-breadcrumbs/readme.txt

 Tested Up To: 5.0
 Stable Tag: 1.6.0

-WPSSO Core add-on offers Schema BreadcrumbList markup using JSON-LD for Google Rich Cards and SEO.
+WPSSO Core add-on offers Schema BreadcrumbList markup using the preferred JSON-LD format for Google Rich Cards and SEO.

 == Description ==